Read our top home security tips for securing your home and ensuring your home policy remains valid.

-It’s also a good idea to have valid home insurance so you can claim back for the cost of repairing or replacing anything in your home in the event of a burglary (or another event such as fire or fooling).
-But there are things you can do to prevent burglars from taking advantage of your home in the first place.
+It’s also a good idea to have valid home insurance, so you can claim back for the cost of repairing or replacing anything in your home, in the event of a burglary (or another event, such as fire or fooling).
+We offer home security advice that you can carryout, to help prevent burglars from taking advantage of your home in the first place.

-These top 10 tips from the Master Locksmiths’ Association can help you to secure your home while ensuring you’re still covered by any home insurance policies.
+These top 10 home security tips from the Master Locksmiths’ Association can help you to secure your home while ensuring you’re still covered by any home insurance policies.

 1. Set your alarm